getsurance/iban_calculator/README.md

 Add this line to your application's Gemfile:

-    gem 'iban_calculator'
+    gem 'iban_calculator', git: 'https://github.com/getsurance/iban_calculator'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install iban_calculator

 ## Usage

-In order to use iban calculator, you need to create an account at [iban-bic.com](http://www.iban-bic.com/).
+In order to use this gem, you first need to create an account at [iban-bic.com](http://www.iban-bic.com/).

 Configuration can be done with a block: